Curious about VotesforSchools? Try our lessons with a 4-week free trial. Start now

 Part of our Teacher Toolkit Series

-Discover the ultimate guide to setting up and running a successful school council, empowering student voices and fostering leadership skills with VotesforSchools' free resources.
+Discover the ultimate guide to setting up and running a successful school council, celebrating pupil voices and nurturing leadership skills with VotesforSchools.

 We all know how important pupil voice is – it can bring about positive change in your classrooms, playgrounds, and beyond.
-And yet, the prospect of setting up and running your school council can still be daunting, especially in a jam-packed schedule.
-But I can assure you it’s worth the effort: its success lies in equipping your young people with the skills they need to self-manage and lead with confidence.
+And yet, the idea of setting up and running your school council can still be stressful, especially in a jam-packed schedule.
+But I promise you it’s worth the effort: its success lies in equipping your young people with the skills they need to self-manage and lead with confidence.

 What is a school council?